YashKia/YashKia.github.io/_pages/about.md

 2) **Privacy-Preserving Sensing for Neurodevelopmental Disorders**: In collaboration with <a href="https://thecenterfordiscovery.org">The Center for Discovery</a>, I am researching the relationship between sleep patterns and behavioral outcomes in children with autism spectrum disorder.
 This work involves building an end-to-end edge computing system using off-body sensors that prioritizes privacy while extracting meaningful behavioral insights.

-3) **Explainable AI for Healthcare Applications**: Building on my PhD research in knowledge discovery using dimensionality reduction at Georgia Tech, I develop interpretable machine learning models that balance predictive power with clinical explainability, allowing healthcare providers to understand and trust AI-driven recommendations.
+3) **AI-Driven Pattern Recognition for Health Monitoring**: Building on my PhD research in knowledge discovery at Georgia Tech, I develop interpretable machine learning models for biomedical applications.
+This includes work on the <a href="https://moody-challenge.physionet.org/2022/">George B. Moody PhysioNet Challenge</a>, co-organizing a challenge with over 80 participants on heart murmur detection from phonocardiogram recordings.

-My research is characterized by a commitment to creating practical solutions that can be deployed in real-world clinical settings while maintaining privacy, ethics, and equity as core principles.
-Through my work, I aim to bridge the gap between cutting-edge technology and healthcare needs, particularly for vulnerable and underserved populations.
+Before joining Emory, I completed my PhD at Georgia Tech (2016-2021) where I focused on machine learning-assisted optimization and knowledge discovery in nanophotonics.
+My doctoral research developed new approaches using deep learning, manifold learning, and dimensionality reduction to better understand light-matter interactions.
 </div>

 ## Recent News